Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium

-Due to this change, the destruction efficiencies of carbonaceous and silicate grains in the high density ISM are only 3\% different at most.
+Due to this change, the destruction efficiencies of carbonaceous and silicate grains in the high-density ISM are only 3\% different at most.
 For the weakly turbulent and homogeneous cases, carbonaceous grains are even slightly more efficiently destroyed than silicates.
 This partly results from the higher shattering efficiency of carbonaceous grains in comparison to silicate grains, as discussed in Sect.~\ref{subsubsec:SNR_low_dens}, and becomes evident from the larger differences of at least 6\% between the carbonaceous and silicate grain simulations with only sputtering considered, shown in Table~\ref{tab:all_sims}.
 However, as described in Sect.~\ref{subsubsec:SNR_low_dens}, several mechanisms play a role in destroying more carbonaceous than silicate grains in these particular simulations.

-The grain-size distribution also changes more significantly in these high density cases because larger dust grains are more efficiently destroyed by shattering than smaller grains.
+The grain-size distribution also changes more significantly in these high-density cases because larger dust grains are more efficiently destroyed by shattering than smaller grains.
 The processed grain-size distribution is therefore shifted to smaller grain sizes compared to the initial MRN distribution, as discussed in Appendix~\ref{sec:appendix-GSDs}.

-Since sputtering becomes significantly less efficient with the formation of the shell, the trend of a higher dust destruction efficiency with higher ISM density also discontinues with the $\unit[n=100]{cm^{-3}}$ cases although more dust mass is being destroyed because more dust is encountered.
-While the forward shock dust destruction efficiency in a high density and low Mach number ISM is still higher than in the intermediate density medium at \unit[3]{kyr}, it is roughly 4--5\% lower than in the intermediate density cases at \unit[10]{kyr}.
-If only sputtering is considered, almost all other Mach number cases also decrease in destruction efficiency in the high density ISM compared to the intermediate density cases after \unit[10]{kyr}, by up to 21\%.
+Since sputtering becomes significantly less efficient with the formation of the shell, the trend of a higher dust destruction efficiency with higher ISM density also discontinues with the $\unit[n=100]{cm^{-3}}$ cases although more dust mass is destroyed because more dust is encountered.
+While the forward shock dust destruction efficiency in a high-density and low Mach number ISM is still higher than in the intermediate-density medium at \unit[3]{kyr}, it is roughly 4--5\% lower than in the intermediate-density cases at \unit[10]{kyr}.
+If only sputtering is considered, almost all other Mach number cases also decrease in destruction efficiency in the high-density ISM compared to the intermediate-density cases after \unit[10]{kyr}, by up to 21\%.